Iris spuria: Description

 It has a thin, slender rhizome, that is about 2 cm in diameter, fibrous and has a creeping habit.

 Under the rhizome are wiry roots.

 The creeping habit creates compact clumps of plants.
 They can reach over 90 cm wide.

 It has erect, slender, sword-shaped, acuminate (ending in a point), glaucous green to blue green basal leaves.

 They can grow up to between 25–90 cm long and 5–12 mm wide.
 They are normally nearly as long as the flowering stem.
 After the plant has flowered and set seed, the leaves die in the late summer.

 It has a strong, erect, round stem, that can reach up to between 50–80 cm long.

 The stem has 1 or 2 lateral, upright branches, or pedicels, which are about 2 cm long.

 The stem also has keeled, lanceolate, green, spathes (leaves of the flower bud) (or bracts).
 These are 40–80 cm long, and have a membranous tip.
 The upper cauline (on stem) leaves are shorter than internodes.

 The stems (and branches) hold 1–4 terminal (top of stem) flowers, in summer, between May and July.
-They flower after Iris germanica and are similar in form to Iris x hollandica.
+They flower after Iris germanica and are similar in form to Iris × hollandica.

 It has large, lightly scented, flowers that are up to 6–12 cm in diameter, and they come in shades of lilac, mauve-blue, violet-blue, purple-blue, violet, or blue.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
 The falls are broadly ovate, elliptic, or orbicular with a long claw (section leading to the stem).
 The fall is 4.5–6 cm long, and 2.5 cm wide.

 They have purple or violet veining, and a central yellow or white stripe or signal area.

 The standards are short, lanceolate or oblanceolate, erect wavy, and 3–6 cm long and 8–20 mm wide.

 It has a 7–10 mm long perianth tube, the ovary has a long tapering beak, which can be up to 40mm long.

 It has a narrow, violet style, 2.5 cm long violet-lilac stigmas, 1.27 cm long anthers, which equal the filament length.